bkuri/vfab/docs/api/database-models.md

 # Database Models

-ploTTY uses SQLAlchemy ORM with a well-defined database schema for managing plotting resources, jobs, and statistics.
-The models are defined in `src/plotty/models.py` and managed through Alembic migrations.
+vfab uses SQLAlchemy ORM with a well-defined database schema for managing plotting resources, jobs, and statistics.
+The models are defined in `src/vfab/models.py` and managed through Alembic migrations.

 ## Core Models